-The fifth year of operation has allowed the Authority to continue to focus more on its core business.
-As an evolving entity, and as guided by the 2014-2017 Activity Plan, the Authority will promote the ethical conduct of health research within Newfoundland and Labrador by developing and implementing initiatives to improve the ethics review process.
+The sixth year of operation has allowed the Authority to continue to focus on its core business, and also return to strengthen some of its developmental activities.
+As an evolving entity, and as guided by the newly developed 2017-2020 Activity Plan, the Authority will promote and provide oversight of the ethical conduct of health research within NL.